Table of Contents

 A simple SuiteFlow “state” (a.k.a. workflow) should have four simple steps:

-2. Purchasing Approval – The next step is to add “Approve” and “Reject” buttons with any user that holds a central purchasing role.
+2. Purchasing Approval – The next step is to add the “Approve” and “Reject” buttons with any user that holds a central procurement role.
 This locks the record to them.

 3. Rejected – This will trigger an email to the user that submitted the P.O. for approval to alert them that the transaction has been rejected.
 This will also change the approval status to “Rejected.”
 It will lock the record for all other users and requires input into the “Notes” field.

 4. Approved – In this step, an email is sent to the person who submitted the P.O. to alert them that the transaction has been accepted.
 This requires input in the “Notes” field.
 The approval status is then set to “Approved” in the system and the record is locked from everyone except the administrator or those in central purchasing roles.

 This workflow is simple to set up and helps to automate the entire approval process in Netsuite.
 It’s quick to configure and starts with the Initiation phase.